Hiding Money Through Secret offshore Accounts

 It is easy to note a majority of popular offshore havens are English in nature, including, but not limited to, the Bahamas, Bermuda, B.V.I., the Caymans, St. Kitts and Nevis, and the Cook Islands.
 While the particular laws of these jurisdictions are clearly debtor-friendly, their laws are still fundamentally English in nature and thus fit easily into English and U.S. norms.

 Even given the above list, Anglo-American Jurisprudence is has limited geographic expanse.
-Though Britain may wield considerable influence over the most common offshore centers, and the U.S. dominates commerce, many jurisdictions have adopted unique legal systems, mostly falling under the concept of civil law jurisprudence which is forumlated off the Napoleonic Code.
+Though Britain may wield considerable influence over the most common offshore centers, and the U.S. dominates commerce, many jurisdictions have adopted unique legal systems, mostly falling under the concept of civil law jurisprudence which is formulated off the Napoleonic Code.
 A majority of European countries uphold civil law traditions as do the plethora of former French, Spanish and Dutch colonies.

-Though civil law jurisdictions enable various entities considered similar in structure and formulation to their common law entities, they also form entities which are quite alien, to say the least, to Anglo-American sinsibilities.
+Though civil law jurisdictions enable various entities considered similar in structure and formulation to their common law entities, they also form entities which are quite alien, to say the least, to Anglo-American sensibilities.
 Some U.S. asset protection planners have taken an interest in these novel arrangements, primarily for tax reasons.
-Some are under the impression the IRS may struggle with how to conceptualize such formulations with regards to taxability, thus leading to the distinct possibility of a more favorable tax consideration than that traditionally received by traditional U.S. entities.
+Some are under the impression the IRS may struggle with how to conceptualize such formulations with regard to taxability, thus leading to the distinct possibility of a more favorable tax consideration than that traditionally received by traditional U.S. entities.

 The treatment of these structures is beyond our websites scope; though, one should be cautious while pursuing these as the heightened hopes of favorable tax treatment may lead to disappointment.
 The IRS may very well characterize such an entity in a decidedly worse fashion than if the entity were of a well-recognized domestic variety and disregard the structure altogether.
 This makes exotic trusts a very uncertain strategy for protecting assets.